 Glacier Bay's varied terrain offers an array of activities for both the more and less adventurous.
 If you plan to get around on foot, bring boots.
 There are three maintained trails in the park: a short walk through the forest, a five-mile river trail, and a lake trail that passes through a rainforest.

 Kayaks are a popular way to explore the coast and backcountry.
 Rent a kayak and paddle along the extensive shoreline to view wildlife.
 Inland, if you can navigate the swift, glacial Alsek and Tatshenshini Rivers, you'll be rewarded with marvelous scenery, environmental diversity, and bear, moose, and sheep sightings.
 Guided day and overnight kayak trips offer structure and supervision.
 If you prefer a smoother ride, many tour operators conduct day-long cruises around the bay.
 Several whale-watching excursions promise sightings of humpback, gray, minke, and orca whales.

 Cruise aboard National Geographic Sea Bird.
 Discover a land of fjords and islands teeming with wildlife, featuring a Glacier Bay National Park excursion.
 Extend your journey into Denali National Park and Preserve.
-Book by September 30 and receive complimentary round-trip airfare between Seattle and Alaska!
+Rooms will be released on October 15.
+Book by December 31 and receive complimentary round-trip airfare between Seattle and Alaska!